 You may do the following if you want to verify the version.

-I hope above given you an idea how to implement PHP-FPM 7 for WordPress and its performance advantages.
+I hope the above gives you an idea of how to implement PHP-FPM 7 for WordPress and its performance advantages.
 So go ahead and give a try to PHP-FPM 7 to experience the

 fast loading WordPress website.